Alan Tatchell Conrad 1478237 RAFVR: “The RAF Tourist”

 Summit Railway Station, c1940 (Goddard collection)

-Here they left the train, to travel by truck along a desert track for some five miles over the sandy and usually dry floor of Wadi Gazouza to reach their airfield.
+Here they left the train, to travel by truck along a desert track for some eight miles over the sandy and usually dry floor of Wadi Gazouza to reach their airfield.
 The track is now a sealed road that passes through the old airfield sites at Summit, at Wadi Gazouza and at Carthago, to end at Erkowit in the Red Sea Hills.
-The railway line itself is now long abandoned, replaced by a sealed highway.

 “...and present my true account”